Storyflow

 A concept board is a visual document that defines the creative direction of a project and explains the reasoning behind it, combining curated references, a palette, and key elements with a stated concept and a written rationale.
 It goes one step beyond a mood board: where a mood board shows the feeling, a concept board commits to a direction and says why.
 A concept board is the argument; a mood board is the evidence.
 It is used across design, film, fashion, architecture, and branding to align a team or client before production.

-A concept board is a visual document that defines the creative direction of a project and explains the reasoning behind it, combining references, color, and key elements with a stated rationale.
+A concept board is a visual document that defines the creative direction of a project and explains the reasoning behind it, combining curated references, color, and key elements with a stated rationale.
 It goes one step beyond a mood board: where a mood board shows the feeling, a concept board commits to a direction and says why.

 The distinction that matters: a concept board is the argument; a mood board is the evidence.
 A mood board gathers the references that capture a feeling.
 A concept board takes those references and makes a case: this is the direction, these are the choices, and here is why they serve the brief.
 The reasoning is what makes it a concept board rather than a pretty collage.